 When possible, I like to keep math activities theme related.
 But, these activities, while listed out and “planned” for, are not set in stone.
 I allow myself the freedom to make changes or ignore them if I think of something better, or if my students request more time with a specific concept or activity.

 Once these activities have been introduced, I keep them out and available to my students to refer to during math center time so that my students have even more time to practice and reinforce specific skills.
 At any one time, I typically have three to four activities set out.
 It works well as most of my math instruction is play-based and hands-on.
-And, of course, by having these activities available as centers, students can make their own choices about what activities they would like to do.

 Get your copy of my scope and sequence